HiDannyZ/CRUD-Device-Driver/README.md

 **Due to academic Policy, I am not allowed to share the code online and will have to share code through email or other methods.**

-This project was done under CMPSC 311 at Penn State Main Campus.
+This project was done under the course CMPSC 311 at Penn State Main Campus.

 **CMPSC 311 Course Description**: Introduction to Systems Programming.